China leads in 5G commercialization

 "For [telecom firms] to pave the way for network evolution and address future challenges, it is the key to building an OpenStack-based platform and cloud infrastructure featuring intelligence, convergence and high speed," the statement said, adding the new cloud network meets all the three required features.

-The statement also noted that ZTE has deployed its OpenStack-based cloud operating system TECS in many private and public cloud networks around the world and has launched more than 280 commercial/POC (proof of concept) projects of cloud infrastructure around the world.
+The statement said that ZTE has deployed its OpenStack-based cloud operating system TECS in many private and public cloud networks around the world and has launched more than 280 commercial/POC (proof of concept) projects of cloud infrastructure around the world.

 ZTE is also working with several of world's largest telecom services providers such as Spain's Telefonica, which has a presence in Europe and Latin America, and Germany's Deutsche Telekom in 5G technology development, it said.